rpeszek/my-blogs/posts/2021-01-31-alternative.markdown

 -- Right (["\"boss1\": not enough input","\"boss2\": not enough input"],Employee {id = 123, name = "Smith John", dept = "Billing", boss = "Mij K bosses everyone"})
 ```

+We are no longer being thrown for a loop!
-And now, I probably should revise my recommendations for not using a restrictive computation at the end or a permissive computation at the end!
+I probably should revise my recommendations for not using a restrictive computation at the end or a permissive computation at the end!

 ### It is not just about Either